The Terminal Man

 The Terminal Man is a novel by American writer Michael Crichton.
-It is his second novel under his own name and his twelfth overall, and is about the dangers of mind control.
-It was published in April 1972, and also serialized in Playboy in March, April, and May 1972.
+It is his second novel under his own name, his 12th overall, and is about the dangers of mind control.
+It was published in April 1972 and also serialized in Playboy in March, April, and May 1972.
 In 1974, it was made into a film of the same name.

 Plot summary

 The events in the novel take place between March 9 and March 13, 1971.
-Harold Franklin "Harry" Benson, a computer scientist in his mid-thirties, is described as suffering from "psychomotor epilepsy" following a car crash two years earlier.
-He often has seizures followed by blackouts, and then wakes up hours later with no knowledge of what he has done.
+Harold Franklin "Harry" Benson, a computer scientist in his mid-30s, is described as suffering from "psychomotor epilepsy" following a car crash two years earlier.
+He often has seizures followed by blackouts and then wakes up hours later with no knowledge of what he has done.
 During these seizures, he severely beats two people; the day before his admission, he was arrested after attacking a third.
-He is a prime candidate for an operation to implant an electronic "brain pacemaker" in the amygdala region of his brain in order to control the seizures, which will be performed in the Neuro-Psychiatric Service (NPS) of University Hospital.
+He is a prime candidate for an operation to implant an electronic "brain pacemaker" in the amygdala region of his brain to control the seizures, which will be performed in the Neuro-Psychiatric Service (NPS) of University Hospital.
 Two NPS surgeons, John Ellis and Robert Morris, are to perform the unprecedented surgery.

 The ramifications of the procedure are questioned by the NPS's staff psychiatrist, Janet Ross, and later by her former teacher, Manon, an emeritus professor.
 Manon raises concerns that Benson is psychotic and predicts that the crimes he commits during the blackouts will not be curtailed.
-Ellis admits that what they are doing is not a cure for Benson's personality disorder, but will simply stimulate the brain preventatively when a computer senses an oncoming seizure.
+Ellis admits that what they are doing is not a cure for Benson's personality disorder, but will simply stimulate the brain preventively when a computer senses an oncoming seizure.
 Ellis argues he is not convinced that not operating will do Benson any favors; Benson's condition threatens Benson's life and those of others, has already undermined Benson's legal status three times, and is worsening.
 Despite the concerns voiced, the team decides to go ahead with the operation.

 Forty electrodes are implanted into Benson's brain, controlled by a small computer that is powered by a plutonium power pack in his shoulder.
 Benson must wear a dog tag with instructions to call University Hospital if he is injured, as his power pack may emit radiation.
 During the procedure, the implant deviates slightly from its planned path, but this is corrected.
 While he is recovering, a woman identifying herself as Angela Black gives Morris a black wig for Benson following the surgery, whose head was shaved prior to the operation.
 Morris refuses a man who volunteers to have electrodes put into his brain to stimulate pleasure unchecked, because he realizes that people like Benson could potentially become addicts; he recalls a Norwegian man with schizophrenia who was allowed to stimulate himself as much as desired, to the extent that the man caused himself brain damage.
 Roger A. McPherson, the head of the NPS, interviews Benson and realizes Manon and Ross were right about his psychosis, ordering nurses to administer thorazine to Benson.